Dealmakers seek respite following record year for mergers

 Most of the obvious mega deals have been explored already, investment bankers and lawyers have said.
 But they said the number of transactions could increase next year as newly merged companies sell non-core assets and smaller companies consider tie-ups to stay competitive.

 “This is an incredible job, but it takes a genuine commitment and comes with real sacrifice.
-To succeed at home and in the office, you have to make it a part of your life,” said Michael Aiello, chairman of the corporate department of law firm Weil, Gotshal & Manges LLP, who this month worked on Dow Chemical Co’s $130 billion merger with DuPont and JAB Holding Company’s $13.9 billion acquisition of Keurig Green Mountain Inc.
+To succeed at home and in the office, you have to make it a part of your life,” said Michael Aiello, chairman of the corporate department of law firm Weil, Gotshal & Manges LLP, who this month worked on Dow Chemical Co’s DOW.N $130 billion merger with DuPont DD.N and JAB Holding Company’s $13.9 billion acquisition of Keurig Green Mountain Inc GMCR.O.

 “Just after Christmas we are going to go to Aspen to ski for a week.
 I really look forward to this.
 I get to spend a lot of time with the kids, and it is not easy to be reached on the slopes.
 The problem is not my clients or the deals, it is me, I drive myself hard,” said Aiello.